collapsed-stacks/startups/questions/12387/how-to-know-psychological-portrait-of-a-social-group.md

 - posted by: [DS R](https://stackexchange.com/users/5601768/ds-r) on 2017-05-09
 - score: 0

-<p><strong>Survey companies</strong> can help you.
+**Survey companies** can help you.
 They maintain user profiles from almost all categories.
 You can request a questionnaire to be filled up by a particular group.
 Of course you have to pay more for that, instead of an ask anybody kind of questionnaire.
-One example firm is surveymonkey</p>
+One example firm is surveymonkey